turingschool/portfolios/20150814-rebekah_sosa-m1.markdown

 ### Work

-I completed the following individual work this module:
+I completed the following individual projects this module:

 #### Sales Engine

 * [GitHub URL](https://github.com/rebekahsosa/SalesEngine)
 * [Original Assignment](http://tutorials.jumpstartlab.com/projects/sales_engine.html)

-In this ten-day project I implemented a data reporting tool that manipulates and reports on merchant transactional data.
+During this six day project I implemented a data reporting tool that manipulates and reports on merchant transactional data.
 It was evaluated by Mike Dao with the following results: